 Noel Francisco, a lawyer for R.J.
-Reynolds, a unit of Reynolds American Inc. (RAI), argued that “the purpose of the warnings is not to inform, but to scare consumers into adopting the government’s course of action.”
+Reynolds, a unit of Reynolds American Inc. (RAI:US), argued that “the purpose of the warnings is not to inform, but to scare consumers into adopting the government’s course of action.”
 He said during the February hearing that the government was using “threats and fear” to motivate people to stop using a lawful product.

 FDA “failed to present any data” showing that the proposed graphic warnings “will accomplish the agency’s stated objective of reducing smoking rates,” Brown said in the opinion.

 “The First Amendment requires the government not only to state a substantial interest justifying a regulation on commercial speech, but also to show that its regulation directly advances that goal,” she said in the ruling.